Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the "183-day rule."

 In determining how long you will allow remote workers to work from another country, you need to be aware that the "183-day rule" is not an absolute rule.
 Payroll tax obligations can sometimes occur even if there is only one workday in the country.
 Also, in some cases, having remote workers in another country could result in the company being deemed to have a PE in that country, which could then result in additional corporate administration and tax costs.

-Claiming treaty relief and understanding the tax reporting requirements can be complex and requires a case-by-case review to ensure compliance for your locations.
-Schedule a complimentary consultation with one of our mobility tax experts to discuss your unique situation and develop a plan of action tailored to your company and employee needs.
+Claiming treaty relief and understanding the tax reporting requirements can be complex and requires a case-by-case review to understand compliance for your locations.
+Schedule a complimentary consultation with one of our mobility tax professionals to discuss your unique situation and develop a plan of action tailored to your company and employee needs.